ryansheehy0/Neo-C/possible_features.md

 - `co_await`, `co_return`, `co_yield`?
 - Use the `?` to wrap things in `std::optional`
 	- Don't use optionals for error handling.
+- Key value pairs built into the language?
+	- Map
 - All the types of errors
 	- InvalidConversion
 	- OutOfRange